lmlaaron/lmlaaron.github.io/research.md

 title: Research
 permalink: /Research/
 ---
-My current main research direction is the security of cyber-physical systems and autonomous vehicles.
-I aim at using principled software and hardware methods to address the security issues of real-world cyber-physical systems.
+My current main research direction is the security of computer architecture and cyber-physical systems, using machine learning, information flow, and trusted execution environments.
 In the past, I have been working on electronic design automation research at UC San Diego.
 Long before that, when I was an undergrad at Peking Univerity back in China, I have also worked on device physics research.

 ### Selected Publications